The Xometry app works best with JavaScript enabled!

 Perhaps the biggest similarity between CNC machining and plastic injection molding is that both can utilize many of the same materials, including polycarbonate (PC), High-density polyethylene plastics (HDPE), and ABS (acrylonitrile butadiene styrene).
 Aside from that, there are not many similarities between the two processes.

-Xometry provides a wide range of manufacturing capabilities, including CNC machining and other value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free, no-obligation quote.
+Xometry provides a wide range of manufacturing capabilities, including CNC machining, 3D printing, and other services for all of your prototyping and production needs.
+Get started on your plastic injection molding quote or CNC machining quote with us today.

 Disclaimer